How to leave a gift in your will

 Thomas Kay, Legacy and Endowment ManagerDevelopment and Alumni Relations Office, University of Birmingham, Edgbaston, B15 2TT

 Your will is a document instructing on how you would like your estate to be divided when you pass away.
 Your estate comprises everything that you own, including property, objects (known as ‘chattels’), savings, investments, and pensions.
 Once put together, your estate is probably worth much more than you originally thought.
 Without a will, some or even all of your estate may end up passing to the Government.
 Writing your will gives you peace of mind that your assets will go to those you love, and more people are choosing to leave a percentage of their estate to a charity that is close to their heart.

 You can download our suggested wording for a legacy here, which you may find useful to share with your solicitor.
-If you would like your gift to benefit a more specific area we recommend that you contact our Legacy Officer on +44 (0)121 414 7957 or at email@example.com, who would be deighted to offer bespoke advice and wording for your gift.
+If you would like your gift to benefit a more specific area we recommend that you contact our Legacy and Endowment Manager, Thomas Kay, on +44 (0)121 414 9161 or at email@example.com, who would be delighted to help you make a difference that means most to you.

 There are a number of ways to amend your will and we would be delighted to help by providing the information you need to shape your gift and the difference you want to make.
 We then recommend you speak with your solicitor to seek professional advice about the best way to make a change to your will to ensure it is up to date and in line with the current legislation.